 Customer loyalty can have an overwhelming impact on your business.
-With so many brands of varying sizes focussing almost wholeheartedly on acquisition, they’re missing a lot of low-hanging fruit.
+With so many brands of varying sizes focusing almost wholeheartedly on acquisition, they’re missing a lot of low-hanging fruit.

 When you shift your focus to creating a post-purchase experience, you’ll find more customers coming back and buying from you a second time.